LibreCAD/docs/ref/toolbars.rst

 Toolbars
 ========

 Toolbars provide alternatives to menus for accessing application functions and drawing tools.
-See :ref:`Menu <menu>` or :ref:`Drawing Tools <tools>` for complete descriptions.
+See :ref:`Application Menu <menu>` or :ref:`Drawing Tools <tools>` for complete descriptions.

 .. csv-table::
    :header: "Menu Item", "Description and/or *Menu Equivalent*"